intiface/intiface-engine/README.md

 CLI and Library frontend for Buttplug

-Intiface Engine is just a front-end for [buttplug-rs](https://github.com/buttplugio/buttplug-rs), but since we're trying to not make people install a program named "Buttplug" on their computers, here we are.
+Intiface Engine is just a front-end for [Buttplug](https://github.com/buttplugio/buttplug), but since we're trying to not make people install a program named "Buttplug", here we are.

 While this program can be used standalone, it will mostly be featured as a backend/engine for Intiface Central.